Search

 Back to top

-If a supervisor or co-worker becomes aware of an employee who is showing signs of impairment (regardless of cause) either through a suspected impairment report or observation, it is very important that action is taken.
-Examples of steps to take include but are not limited to:
+If a supervisor or co-worker becomes aware of a worker who is showing signs of impairment (regardless of cause), either through a suspected impairment report or observation, it is very important that action is taken.
+Examples of steps to take include, but are not limited to:

-• Speak to the employee in a private area to discuss their behaviour.
+• Speak to the worker in a private area to discuss your observations and concerns.

 • If the person is in crisis and needs immediate assistance, go to the emergency department of the nearest hospital or call 9-1-1.

-• Remove any stigma regarding substance use.
+• Remove any stigma regarding impairment.
+Talk about the observed behaviours.
 State the concern is about safety for others and themselves.

-• State your concerns about safety to the employee and request that they explain what is going on.
+• State your concerns about safety to the worker and ask if they can explain what is going on.
+Examples of how to start this conversation are listed below.

-• Based on employee response, discuss options, where applicable and available.
+• Based on the worker's response, discuss options, where applicable and available.

-• Follow the steps outlined in your organization's program.
-In some cases, it may be necessary to assign non-safety sensitive work, or to ask the employee to stop their work.
+• Follow the established procedures outlined in your organization's program.
+In some cases, it may be necessary to assign non-safety sensitive work, or to ask the worker to stop their work.

-• If applicable, notify senior management and/or union representative.
+• If applicable and following privacy and confidentiality requirements, notify senior management and the union representative.

-• If necessary, call a taxi or have employee escorted home.
-Do not allow them to drive if you suspect impairment.
+• If necessary, have the worker escorted home; do not allow them to drive if you suspect impairment.

 • If disciplinary action is required, follow your organization’s policies on progressive discipline

 Every discussion should be accompanied by an incident report.
-The report should include the events preceding the incident, identification of the employee’s unsafe work practices, the matters discussed with the employee, that management and union representatives were notified, a list of all actions taken, and any recommendations made to the employee.
+The report should include the events preceding the incident, identification of the worker’s unsafe work practices, the matters discussed with the worker, that management and union representatives were notified, a list of all actions taken, and any recommendations made to the worker.

 What is meant by fit for work?